-Chances are - if you're managing a call center, you probably have to deal with a lot of unhappy customers.
+Chances are – if you’re managing a call center, you probably have to deal with a lot of unhappy customers.
 Usually, the problems in a call center are process-related, and one-offs are not that common.
-If you improve your call center, you could significantly improve customer satisfaction and create loyal customers by strengthening the manner in which your agents operate and serve customers.
+If you improve your efficiency with call center solution, you could significantly improve customer satisfaction and create loyal customers by strengthening the manner in which your agents operate and serve customers.

 Strategies for Call Center Improvement

 Possibly the best way to start with call center improvement is by knowing your audience, and how your business helps satisfy their most important needs.
 If you don’t know your audience well enough, your agents won’t know the best way to solve your customer’s problem.